johncarl81/transfuse/documentation.md

 ###### @Extra

 Extras are defined by a string name and the given type and may be declared optional.
-Using this qualifier along with the IntentFactory helps enforce the contract specified on the Intent.
+Using this qualifier along with the IntentFactory helps enforce the contract specified by the Intent.

 The following Extra injection: